cyberyoung/awesome-stars/README.md

 - [v2ray-core](https://github.com/v2ray/v2ray-core) - A platform for building proxies to bypass network restrictions.
 - [tidb](https://github.com/pingcap/tidb) - TiDB is a distributed HTAP database compatible with the MySQL protocol
 - [cow](https://github.com/cyfdecyf/cow) - HTTP proxy written in Go.
 COW can automatically identify blocked sites and use parent proxies to access.
-- [drone](https://github.com/drone/drone) - Drone is a Continuous Delivery platform built on Docker, written in Go
+- [drone](https://github.com/drone/drone) - Drone is a Container-Native, Continuous Delivery Platform
-- [terraform](https://github.com/hashicorp/terraform) - Terraform is a tool for building, changing, and combining infrastructure safely and efficiently.
+- [terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
+It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 - [cadvisor](https://github.com/google/cadvisor) - Analyzes resource usage and performance characteristics of running containers.
 - [kubernetes](https://github.com/kubernetes/kubernetes) - Production-Grade Container Scheduling and Management
 - [cockroach](https://github.com/cockroachdb/cockroach) - CockroachDB - the open source, cloud-native SQL database.